-D. CASH AND CASH EQUIVALENTS AND INVESTMENTS
+D. CASH AND CASH EQUIVALENTS

 Cash includes amounts in demand deposits, interest-bearing demand deposits, and money market accounts.
 Cash equivalents include amounts in time deposits and those investments with original maturities of 90 days or less.
+Based on the short-term nature and liquidity of these investments, they are classified as cash and cash equivalents and reported at amortized costs, which approximates fair value.

 Under state law, the District Attorney may deposit funds in demand deposits, interest-bearing demand deposits, money market accounts, or time deposits with state banks organized under Louisiana law and national banks having their principal offices in Louisiana.